scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 One of my friends was saying he felt that the distance outward was equivalent to how successful you are in your direction.
 I think that could be one way of looking at it... but to me it feels like a narrow version of success.
-Someone could be very successful at biulding a life that touches all parts of the circle, which is a difficult balancing act.
+Someone could be very successful at building a life that touches all parts of the circle, which is a difficult balancing act.
 They might start a small profitable company (money), create some business they love (achievement), and stop to spend more time with their family (lifestyle).

 Obviously this is a bit of an abstract example, but the general idea of not striving for too far in one direction and keeping balance resonates with many other philosophies.